TheCraftedGem/incentivize/README.md

 Now go into your newly created Github App.
 Generate a private key by clicking `Generate a private key`.

+Be sure to include the downloaded .pem file in your config folder.

 - From this page, add the following to the `Incentivize.Github.App` portion of your app configuration

 ```elixir